BetterMuSeek

 Rickenbacker Guitar 360/12

 Rickenbacker wasn’t the first company to make an electric 12-string guitar, but when The Beatles, John Lennon, Pete Townshend, The Byrds, and many others started playing Rickenbacker Guitar, the name became associated with the big, bold sound that this instrument could make.
-It was a unique instrument with a sound that was becoming popular at the time.
+It was a unique instrument with a sound that was becoming popular then.

 Rickenbacker Guitar